'Pac-Man' in space: Black holes gobble up neutron stars in first evidence of a rare celestial event - KVIA

 The detectors will be switched on for their fourth observation campaign in the summer of 2022 and will be used to search for more of these rare mergers so they can understand where and how often they occur.

-“We’ve now seen the first examples of black holes merging with neutron stars, so we know that they’re out there,” said Maya Fishbach, a NASA Einstein Postdoctoral Fellow and LIGO Scientific Collaboration member.
+“We’ve now seen the first examples of black holes merging with neutron stars, so we know that they’re out there,” said Maya Fishbach, a NASA Einstein Postdoctoral Fellow at Northwestern University and LIGO Scientific Collaboration member.

 “But there’s still so much we don’t know about neutron stars and black holes — how small or big they can get, how fast they can spin, how they pair off into merger partners.
 With future gravitational wave data, we will have the statistics to answer these questions, and ultimately learn how the most extreme objects in our universe are made.”